ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Amount of requests

+!!! info ""
-> The total number of requests for the media in Overseerr.
+    The total number of requests for the media in Overseerr.

 - Key: Overseerr.amountRequested
 - Availability: movies, shows, seasons, episodes